Graduate teaching assistantships

 - tuition remission for full-time graduate study (three courses per semester, excluding summer) for the duration of the appointment;

-- university health insurance for the ten-month contract period (August-May) for each year of the appointment.
-(NOTE: GTAs with two-year appointments will need to cover their own health insurance costs in June and July between their first and second years.)
+- university health insurance for the ten-month contract period (August-May).
+(NOTE: GTAs who are awarded a second year will need to cover their own health insurance costs in June and July between their first and second years.)

 GTA eligibility requirements

-Applicants for a graduate teaching assistantship in French or Spanish must:
+Applicants for a graduate teaching assistantship in Spanish must:

-- possess oral and written proficiency in their intended language of study (French or Spanish) at the advanced level, as defined by the American Council on the Teaching of Foreign Languages;
+- possess oral and written proficiency in Spanish at the advanced level, as defined by the American Council on the Teaching of Foreign Languages;

-- meet all of the requirements for admission into the French or Spanish MA program; and
+- meet all of the requirements for admission into the Spanish MA program; and

 GTA application process

-- a 500-1000 word essay written in English in which you give a detailed account of the following:
+- A 500-1000 word essay, written in Spanish, in which you give a detailed account of the following:

 - your professional goals, including, specifically, teaching-related goals.